 I won a competition to assist Adam Savage of MythBusters on a project.
 I recount the experience for Tested.com.

-Tested is run by Adam Savage and Norman Chan
+I build unique projects, reviews and LEGO on Tested - run by Adam Savage and Norman Chan

 Charlesworth Dynamics Shop